AndreGomesSilva/ft_printf/README.md

 The `printf` function takes a format string and a variable number of arguments.
 The format string contains placeholders, which are replaced by the values of the corresponding arguments.
 The placeholders are indicated by the `%` character, followed by a conversion specifier.
 The conversion specifier describes the type of the argument and the format in which it should be printed.

-ft_printf supports a wide range of conversion specifiers for different data types, such as integers, unsigned integers, characters, and strings.
+ft_printf supports a wide range of conversion specifiers for different data types, such as integers, unsigned integers, characters, pointers, hexadecimal and strings.

 This project is a challenging project that requires a good understanding of the C programming language, memory management, and string manipulation.
 It also requires a thorough knowledge of the printf function and its various features.